 Perspective: Papers in an “op-ed” style that share a particular perspective on circular economy.
 Usually 800-1,000 words excluding tables, illustrations, and references.
 Length exceptions may be granted by the Handling Editor on a case by case basis.

-Any article published in the Journal of Circular Economy is accompanied by an abstract that is ca. 150 words.
+Articles published in the Journal of Circular Economy are accompanied by an abstract that is ca. 150 words.
 Suggested structure of Research articles and Reviews: Introduction, theoretical framing, methods, results, discussion, recommendations.
 There is no suggested structure for Perspectives.

 We encourage you to publish any original data that your article is based on alongside your article.